SCCSEAOT/NonCode-Contribution/README.md

 ## Excited :interrobang: :star_struck: :star_struck: :star_struck:

-To add your contributions towards opensource community and grab the oppurtunity:smiley: :smiley::smiley:
+To add your contributions towards open source community and grab the opportunity :smiley: :smiley::smiley:

-Then lets start with this repository.
+Then let's start with this repository.
 ##  <center>:sunglasses: :sunglasses: DSA :sunglasses: :sunglasses: </center> (Collection of DSA problems and solutions :notebook_with_decorative_cover: :notebook_with_decorative_cover:)

 ### Head down :arrow_down: :arrow_down: :arrow_down: to see how to get started with the repo and follow the guidelines :dart: :dart: :dart:

 *****
-:label: Use proper folders and subfolders to define catagory and put program file(c/c++/java/python/js) and explanation in a readme file
+:label: Use proper folders and subfolders to define category and put program file(c/c++/java/python/js) and explanation in a readme file

  Example :    ``Array/Sorting&Searching/bubblesort/bubblesort.c``